Rosa DeLauro: Hurricane Irene

 In August 2011, the 3rd district suffered extreme damage when Hurricane Irene made landfall along the Connecticut coastline.
-Many homes were destroyed in East Haven and other shore communities and many Connecticut residents lost power for days.
+Many homes were destroyed in East Haven and other shore communities, and many Connecticut residents lost power for days.
 When Irene hit the state and during the immediate aftermath, DeLauro was vacationing along Italy's Amalfi Coast and was not scheduled to return until five days after the storm had passed.
 A Hartford Courant column rated DeLauro's storm response an "F".
 DeLauro told the New Haven Register she had "no apology for taking a vacation" and being out of state during the storm.

+Immigration enforcement

+After the killing of Renée Good by an ICE agent, DeLauro opposed funding increases for ICE without committing to supporting funding cuts.
+She opposed abolishing ICE, despite appeals from Connecticut clergy.

 Voting rights

-In 2002, DeLauro voted for the Help America Vote Act of 2002.
+In 2002, DeLauro voted for the Help America Vote Act.
 This act provided $3.9 billion to modernize technology and create new programs to reach a higher standard and to make voting an easier process for disabled citizens, military personnel, citizens living abroad, and first-time voters without valid identification.
 In 2006, DeLauro voted against the Federal Election Integrity Act of 2006 that required voters to show a government-issued photo ID before voting.

 Personal life

 DeLauro is married to political strategist Stan Greenberg.
-DeLauro has three children and is a grandmother of five.
+She has three children and is a grandmother of five.
 At age 80, DeLauro got a tattoo, a purple and red rose design, to celebrate her eldest granddaughter's eighteenth birthday.
-As of 2023, she possibly plans to get more tattoos when her four other grandchildren reach age eighteen, as well.
+In 2023, she mentioned she possibly plans to get more tattoos when her four other grandchildren reach age eighteen, as well.

 DeLauro was treated for ovarian cancer in 1986.
-Because the cancer was caught extremely early at stage 1, she made a full recovery and has been cancer-free for more than 30 years.
+Because the cancer was caught extremely early at stage 1, she made a full recovery and has been cancer-free for more than 40 years.
 She continues to support biomedical research, including efforts to develop a reliable screening test for ovarian cancer.

 She is an honorary board member of the National Organization of Italian American Women.
-She is a leader in the group, Catholic Democrats.
+DeLauro is also a leader in the Catholic Democrats group.
 She is a close friend of former U.S. president Joe Biden, whom she met when serving as chief of staff to Chris Dodd in the U.S. Senate.
-She is credited with having been a mentor to his son, Hunter Biden, when he attended Yale Law School.
+She is credited with having been a mentor to Biden's son, Hunter, when he attended Yale Law School.